-So far, Blablabla Media‘s work in film has been distinguished with four prizes, several mentions and nominations, dozens of participations in international festivals, showings in venues such as Casa del Cinema (Rome, Italy), Círculo de Bellas Artes (Madrid, Spain), Filmoteca Española (Madrid, Spain), Cinemateca Portuguesa (Lisbon, Portugal), Cinema São Jorge (Lisbon, Portugal) or the Unesco’s Universal Culture Forum (Monterrey, Mexico), and broadcasts in television channels (including Portugal, Spain, Italy, France, Greece, Croatia, Estonia, Angola, Mexico and South Africa).
+So far, Blablabla Media‘s work in film has been distinguished with four prizes, several mentions and nominations, dozens of participations in international festivals, showings in venues such as Casa del Cinema (Rome, Italy), Círculo de Bellas Artes (Madrid, Spain), Filmoteca Española (Madrid, Spain), Cinemateca Portuguesa (Lisbon, Portugal), Cinema São Jorge (Lisbon, Portugal) or the Unesco’s Universal Culture Forum (Monterrey, Mexico), and broadcasts in television channels (including Portugal, Spain, Italy, France, Greece, Croatia, Estonia, Angola, Mexico, Brazil, Philippines and South Africa).

 Film Production